stylate/paxos/README.md

 In order to adjust for these worst-case scenarios, the database that stores all of the hashes and original messages should be routed to a NoSQL database, like Redis or DynamoDB.
 Furthermore, if a said message `m` was particularly large in question, say 512 MB+, we should also house the original message in another database.
 To better illustrate this idea, we have one database that stores the hashes as the key and an encrypted message of length 32 as the value.
 This value can then be used as a key to access the original message in another database.

 This ensures that our messages are tightly secured and that we can account for the hypothesis that a large amount of users would be concurrently sending in messages with extremely large amounts of data.
+Our NoSQL database(s) would also be presumably ACID compliant.

 ### Deployment

 Currently, how our application is deployed is through a Docker container through the command line.
 But what if we want this application to be maintained in the long term?
-We can consider placing this application, along with its databases and dependencies in a Kubernetes cluster to ensure that this message service stays running for an indefinite period of time.
-This also guarantees that our service can be self-sufficient; that is, updates are readily available without downtime and recovery is possible in case of machine failure.
+We can consider placing this application, along with its databases (assuming we scale with a NoSQL database) and dependencies in a Kubernetes cluster to ensure that this message service stays running for an indefinite period of time.
+This also guarantees that our service can be self-sufficient; that is, updates are readily available without downtime and recovery is possible in case of failure.

 ## Question 2 - Gift Purchasing